This post is also available in: Français

 According to a tax filing made by the Anschutz Foundation to the IRS, uncovered by Pitchfork via the nonprofit tax document source CitizenAudit.org, the foundation donated $75,000 to Alliance Defending Freedom and $15,000 to National Christian Foundation in the year ending in November 2015.
 The “program area” for these two gifts is classified as “core principles.”
 Other examples of a “program area” in the filing include “health,” “youth development,” and “quality of life.”
 Representatives for AEG have not responded to Pitchfork’s request for clarification of what the foundation’s “core principles” are.

-So this was happening a lot longer than initially reported, making Anschutz’s claims a lot more full of bullshit.
+So this was happening a lot longer than initially reported, making Anschutz’s claims particularly questionable.
 Coachella’s artists and attendees should be angry that their love of music was used to fund hate as recently as 2015, especially considering how many LGBTQ artists and allies graced the festival during that time.
-Anschutz says it has stopped, but can we believe him?
-Or is it another statement to just get us off his back?
+Anschutz says it has stopped, but can he be believed?

 In response, queer activist Sarah Rose has set up a petition urging headliners like Beyoncè, Kendrick Lamar and Radiohead to donate their Coachella paychecks to LGBTQ charities like The Trevor Project, Trans Lifeline and the Human Rights Campaign.
 We’re not so big on the third, but we think the other two most definitely need the dough to combat the hate groups Anschutz has funded in the past.